Lift-X/LiftX/README.md

 ### Ideas for the future

+These ideas either take a lot of work to implement or would change the structure of the app majorly.

 - [ ] GPX Support
 - [ ] Exercise lists, with muscle group visualization (like wger)
 - [ ] Native mobile applications (Svelte-native?)
+- [ ] Nutrition Tracking
+- [ ] Cardio support, timers, laps
+- [ ] Calorie estimations?

 ### Contributing